shehreendheda/katacoda-scenarios/tagging/apptagging/step3.md

 15. Above the graphs, you will see a banner **1 Monitor ##**.
 Click the banner to view the list of monitors associated with and suggested for the service

-Because of the tags you assigned to the monitor in step 7, the monitor is linked the monitor to the respective services in the APM page.
+Because of the tags you assigned to the monitor in step 7, the monitor is linked to the respective services in the APM page.